FuelLabs/sway-standards/standards/src_2/README.md

 # Abstract

 The following standard intends to define the structure and organization of inline documentation for functions, structs, enums, storage, configurables, and more within the Sway Language.
-This will be a living standard.
+This is a living standard.

 # Motivation

-The standard seeks to provide a better developer experience using Fuel's tooling.
+The standard seeks to provide a better developer experience using Fuel's tooling and the Language Server.
+This will allow for better interoperability between applicatons and allow for developers to get a faster understanding of ay external code they are using.

 # Prior Art